Walking with the grace of God in our lives—oh, what a blessing! Oh, what a gift! Did you know that “grace” not only means the unmerited favor of God?

 “In whom we have redemption through his blood, the forgiveness of sins, according to the riches of his grace;” (Ephesians 1:7)

 14. Esther found favor in the eyes of an earthly King.
-In doing so, her relationship to the king was the reason an entire race of people were spared from death.
+In doing so, her relationship with the king was the reason an entire race of people were spared from death.
 Your relationship with your King can do the same for many people in the human race!
 Rely on His grace to reach others.

 “So Esther was taken unto king Ahasuerus into his house royal in the tenth month, which is the month Tebeth, in the seventh year of his reign.
 And the king loved Esther above all the women, and she obtained grace and favour in his sight more than all the virgins; so that he set the royal crown upon her head, and made her queen instead of Vashti.”
 (Esther 2:16 – 2:17)